ci1xgk/Fellowship_Webpage/Merewether1-2.md

 For the Merwether test case, the simulation consists of a steady inflow rate of Q = 19.7 cubic meter per second, inflowing through an opening at the south edge along a width of B = 38 m ([see *"Merewether urban flooding"*](/Merewether.md)).
 The flow leaves the 2D domain through the north edge, whereas the west and east edges of the domain are closed by solid walls.

-To set the steady inflow, i.e. specify a unit-width discharge of q = Q/B = 0.5184 in the 5th column, `QFIX` boundary condition type must be selected in the 4rd column.
-As the inflow is located in the south edge (constant Y) the first column has the letter S. The inflow occurs from an opening starting at X = 382300.00 and ending at X = 382338.0, which should be selected in 2nd and 3rd columns.
+To set the steady inflow (i.e. specify a unit-width discharge of q = Q/B = 0.5184 in the 5th column), the `QFIX` boundary condition type must be selected in the 4th column.
+As the inflow is located in the south edge (constant Y) the first column has the letter `S`.
+The inflow occurs from an opening starting at X = 382300.00 and ending at X = 382338.0, which should be selected in the 2nd and 3rd columns.

-To set the free outflow through the north edge (constant Y), `FREE` must be selected in the 4th column after selecting N in the 1st column, while the 2nd and 3rd columns should have the X coordinates of the north edge.
+To set the free outflow through the north edge (constant Y), `FREE` must be selected in the 4th column after selecting `N` in the 1st column, while the 2nd and 3rd columns should have the X coordinates of the north edge.
 The 5th column can be left blank in this case.

-As closed boundary conditions are set by default, no specifications for the east and west edges are required.
+Since `closed` boundary conditions are set by default, no specifications for the east and west edges are required.

-Hence, the `.bci`file for the Merwether test case, named `merewether.bci`, will be as shown in the snapshot below:
+Hence, the `.bci` file for the Merwether test case, named `merewether.bci`, will be as shown in the screenshot below:

 ![image](/Figures/mer9.png)